maliksalman/spring-data-jdbc-sample/README.md

     -d -p 13306:3306 mysql:5.7
 ```

-If connecting to a different MySQL database, the DB connection properties defined in  [src/main/resources/application-localmysql.yml](src/main/resources/application-localmysql.yml) might have to be adjusted.
+If connecting to a different MySQL database, the DB connection properties defined in  [src/main/resources/application-localmysql.yml](src/main/resources/application-localmysql.yml) will have to be adjusted.

 ### Run with PostgresSQL database